-ZONITH Lone-Worker (L-W) periodically pings workers to verify their well-being.
+The ZONITH Lone-Worker protection function periodically pings workers to verify their well-being.
 When a worker fails to respond to an ‘Are you OK’ message, an alarm is raised notifying the response team.
-L-W can be activated when a geo-fence is crossed using the RTLS system mentioned above.
-For example, if a staff member enters an unsafe area like a boiler room, L-W can automatically be enabled.
-When they return to the safe zone like the break room, L-W is disabled.
+Lone-Worker protection can be activated when a geo-fence is crossed using the RTLS system mentioned above.
+For example, if a staff member enters an unsafe area like a boiler room, the Lone-Worker function can automatically be enabled.
+When they return to the safe area like the break room, the Lone-Worker protection is disabled.

 - Intelligent scheduler ensures the staff on duty receives alarms they should handle.